 And now, today at the NEA, building on previous work and launching new initiatives, we are showing that arts, culture, creativity—that’s not “icing on the cake,” that’s a critical element of the batter.
 Alongside recognizing the importance of the arts in expressing and lifting up our humanity, more and more, arts and culture are understood as crucial elements of communities—contributing to our economy, our health and well-being, to our civil discourse and our democracy, and to our social fabric and more.

 At the NEA, as is the case at USC, we are not starting from scratch.
-Whether it is through the NEA’s longstanding partnerships with the Departments of Defense and Veterans Affairs to address traumatic brain injuries and post-traumatic stress disorder among our service members, or tracking the arts sector’s impacts on our economy with the Census Bureau and Bureau of Economic Analysis, or our work with Federal Emergency Management Agency (FEMA) to help communities heal in the wake of disasters, we are relying on the arts to help unlock new opportunities and solutions so that communities can heal and
+Whether it is through the NEA’s long standing partnerships with the Departments of Defense and Veterans Affairs to address traumatic brain injuries and post-traumatic stress disorder among our service members, or tracking the arts sector’s impacts on our economy with the Census Bureau and Bureau of Economic Analysis, or our work with Federal Emergency Management Agency (FEMA) to help communities heal in the wake of disasters, we are relying on the arts to help unlock new opportunities and solutions so that communities can heal and

 thrive.